F1 2027 Silly Season: Driver lineup predictions

 Lando Norris – Oscar Piastri

 This is the best long-term lineup in F1.
 McLaren shouldn’t change it unless the two drivers can’t get along under the pressure of competing for titles.
-The car is currently strong, so it should also be in the interest of both Norris and Piastri to stay.
+The car is strong, so it should be in the interest of both Norris and Piastri to stay.
 Of course, if either of the two feels unfairly treated by the team, they may try their luck elsewhere.

 Ferrari